Provincetown International Film Festival: Awarded Films

 In addition to the usual "best film" types of awards, each year PIFF presents three unique and prestigious awards:

 Filmmaker on the Edge Award, presented to a film artist whose outstanding achievement, innovation, and vision continue to push the boundaries of film.

 The John Schlesinger Award, presented to a first-time feature film director whose work commemorates the legacy of one of our finest American directors.
 One narrative awardee and one documentary awardee annually.

 Excellence in Acting Award, presented to a film artist whose admirable body of work pushes the boundaries of the medium, demonstrating originality and innovation.

-Next Wave Award, presented to a film artist who has an exciting and distinctive voice, takes artistic risks, and has a passionate commitment to independent film.
+Next Wave Award, presented to a film artist who has an exciting and distinctive voice, takes artistic risks, and has a commitment to independent film.